-In this study, the corrugated core design proposed by Kenan et al. [1] is chosen as specimen geometry.
+In this study, the corrugated core design proposed by Cinar et al. [1] is chosen as specimen geometry.
 In this sandwich structure, contact surface between core and facesheets is higher compared to previous designs and this is the main advantage in terms of avoiding debonding failure [1].
 The main aim of this study is to investigate failure behaviour of this special composite sandwich structure by both numerical and experimental methods.
 Compression and four-point bending tests are performed as well as a finite element model is developed to predict the progressive failure behavior of the specimens under the loading conditions in these tests.
 Hashin Failure Criterion is implemented to predict in-ply failures and Cohesive Zone Model is defined to simulate delamination behaviour.
 Finally, progressive failure analysis and experimental results are compared and the accuracy of FEA is discussed.

 2. Experimental Study